 Required Information for Windshield Claims

 When you're preparing to submit a claim to get your broken or chipped windshield repaired, you'll need to provide some basic information:

 - Personal info such as your name and date of birth.

 Making sure you have your information ready ahead of time will ensure that your claims process goes as smoothly as possible.
 Continue reading to learn the steps to filing your glass claim.

 How to File a Windshield Claim

-If you opt to file a windshield claim, here's what to do:
+If you opt to file a claim, here's what to do:

-- Your insurance representative will review your policy with you, making sure you are covered for windshield repair.
+- Your auto insurance agent will review your policy with you, making sure you are covered for windshield repair.

 - Once cleared, take your vehicle to a repair shop of your choice.

 - After you pay the deductible, your insurance provider will cover the remaining cost.